abzb1/f-clip/README.md

-# F-Clipscore
+# F-CLIPScore
-Finegrained clip score to detect object hallucination
+Finegrained CLIPScore to detect object hallucination

 This repository contains the source code for the following research paper:
 [Vision-Encoders (Already) Know What They See: Mitigating Object Hallucination via Simple Fine-Grained CLIPScore]()